 The Meagan Margerum-Leys Memorial Library is located in the Stone House directly across from the main HS building.
-A wondrous collection of books and archives is shelved at this Stone House Library for student and faculty/staff use, along with a computer station and space for small group meetings or individual study.
-This library was dedicated on March 16, 2005, in memory of Steiner student Meagan Margerum-Leys on the date of her golden birthday.
+A wonderful collection of books and archives is shelved at this library for student and employee use, along with a computer station and space for small group meetings or individual study.
+This library was dedicated on March 16, 2005, in memory of Steiner student Meagan Margerum-Leys.

 Collections of book and media resources used by various HS classes include these subject areas: Art, English Literature, History (American and World), Math, Music, Sciences (Physical and Life), and World Languages (German, Spanish, Chinese).

 Multiple desktop computers with high speed internet access and a printing station are used in the Computer Lab for the Computer Science program classes as well as individual and group research activities, and even video games in their spare time with the use of a Counter-Strike: Global Offensive boosting guide that are offered online.

 College Prep Resources